Problems

 In every group of \(9\) randomly chosen crayons from Jamie’s drawer, some \(3\) will have the same colour.
-Show that if Jamie chooses \(25\) crayons at random, some \(7\) will have the same colour.
+Jamie chooses \(25\) crayons at random.
+Prove that some \(7\) of them will have the same colour.

 Suppose \(n \ge 2\) cricket teams play in a tournament.
-If no two teams play each other more than once, prove that some two teams have to play the same number of games.
+No two teams play each other more than once, and no team plays itself.
+Prove that some two teams have to play the same number of games.

 A rectangular parallelepiped of the size \(m\times n\times k\) is divided into unit cubes.
 How many rectangular parallelepipeds are formed in total (including the original one)?